bhanukiran1511/OCTANET_TODOLIST/README.md

-# Todo-List-App
-Build a Todo List App in HTML CSS JavaScript | EASY BEGINNER TUTORIAL
+Todo List App in HTML CSS JavaScript

 This is the perfect project for beginner web developers who are looking to expand their knowledge of HTML CSS and JavaScript.
-This beginner JavaScript tutorial will teach you how to use local browser storage to create a fully functional todo list app!
+T